brndnmtthws/brndn-io/content/posts/cities-are-technology/index.md

 When most people contemplate _technology_, their minds immediately conjure sci-fi
 spectacles: humanoid robots, sentient AI, and interplanetary travel.
 But technology extends far beyond these futuristic tropes.
-At its essence, technology represents our methodical manipulation of the environment to serve human needs.
-Through this fundamental lens, cities themselves emerge as perhaps humanity's most sophisticated and consequential technological achievement.
+I think cities count too: large systems we built to solve human needs at scale.

 ![A future no one asked for.](cover.png "It's not the future we wanted, but what we got.
 The backward cars and other weirdness are good examples of why we are not 'AI' yet.")

-Technology, properly defined, involves applying scientific knowledge to solve practical problems.
-Cities embody this process on a grand scale—they represent the culmination of millennia of continuous problem-solving.
+Technology is just applied knowledge in service of practical problems.
+Cities show what that looks like when the problems are shelter, safety, sanitation, trade, and getting lots of people to live together without everything breaking.
 From the first permanent settlements along fertile river valleys to the sprawling metropolises of today, urban environments have evolved as complex systems addressing fundamental human needs: shelter, security, resource distribution, waste management, transportation, and social connection.

 I'm an unabashed urban enthusiast.
+I think we badly underrate cities as technology.
-Cities remain criminally underappreciated as humanity's most remarkable technological innovation.
-While we readily celebrate individual inventions—smartphones, vaccines, or electric vehicles—we rarely acknowledge the city itself as a comprehensive technological system.
+While we readily celebrate
+individual inventions—smartphones, vaccines, or electric vehicles—we rarely acknowledge the city itself as a comprehensive technological system.
 Ancient Rome's aqueducts, sewers, and multi-story apartment buildings represented engineering marvels that enabled